-- Clearing of vegetation in adjacent areas should be kept to a minimum whenever possible, and existing trails, roads or cut lines should be used to avoid disturbance to vegetation and prevent soil compaction; - + The trees along the east edge of the Stillwater Creek should be retained as much as the grading and other site constraints will permit; - + Vegetation removal will be minimized and clearly delineated on construction drawings: - Develop a Tree Protection Plan which identifies locations to be preserved; - + The root system, trunk or branches of any tree not designated for removal will be protected from damage, as per the City's Tree Protection Specification; - In the event of accidental damage to trees, or unexpected vegetation removal, vegetation shall be replaced / restored with native species; - + Material or equipment will not be placed within the critical root zone of the tree; - The existing grade will not be raised/lowered within the critical root zone without approval; - + Signs, notices or posters will not be attached to any tree; - + Exhaust fumes from equipment will not be directed towards any tree's canopy; - Construction vehicles will have designated access routes from and to the construction area.
+- Clearing of vegetation in adjacent areas should be kept to a minimum whenever possible, and existing trails, roads or cut lines should be used to avoid disturbance to vegetation and prevent soil compaction; - + Clearing should be done during dry soil conditions to the extent practical to limit disturbance to vegetation and terrain; - + The trees along the east edge of the Stillwater Creek should be retained as much as the grading and other site constraints will permit; - + Vegetation removal will be minimized and clearly delineated on construction drawings; - + Develop a Tree Protection Plan which identifies locations to be preserved; - + The root system, trunk or branches of any tree not designated for removal will be protected from damage, as per the City's Tree Protection Specification; - + In the event of accidental damage to trees, or unexpected vegetation removal, vegetation shall be replaced / restored with native species; - Seeding of the disturbed temporary work areas and the permanent easement should be done with a native seed mix approved by RVCA.
+Replaced soils should contain native seed bank, facilitating successful revegetation. - One year following construction, planted vegetation should be inspected for survival; in areas of severe dieback, dead and diseased planted vegetation should be replaced. - + Material or equipment will not be placed within the critical root zone of the tree; - + The existing grade will not be raised/lowered within the critical root zone without approval; - + Signs, notices, or posters will not be attached to any tree; - + Exhaust fumes from equipment will not be directed towards any tree's canopy; - Construction vehicles will have designated access routes from and to the construction area. - To satisfy the requirement of the ecological principle of "No net loss" as per the Greenbelt Master Plan the implementation of the following mitigation measures will be considered: - + Restore disturbed areas immediately following completion of work to pre-existing or better condition and seed to establish vegetative cover. - Implementation of a naturalization strategy that includes the planting of mixed native trees, shrubs, and shrub seedlings.

-5.2 Drainage, Erosion, Sediment Control and Protection of Fish Habitat
+5.2 Drainage, Erosion, and Fish Habitat